creme332/invento/README.md

 | `POST /category/{id}/delete`     | POST request for deleting a category with ID `id`. |

 ## To-do
-- [ ] Create a utils function to fetch items, categories
+- [ ] Create a common re-usable function that calls API
-- [ ] Sorting and filtering capabilities for items
+- [ ] Add sorting and filtering capabilities on items page
-- [ ] Add image upload feature
+- [ ] Add image upload feature using multer.
 - [ ] Require user authentication to upload image
 - [ ] Use typescript in backend
-- [ ] Deploy frontend to firebase